Planting and moving

 Pruning and training

-If not completed last month or before, winter-stemmed shrubs such as Salix and Cornus can still be cut back at the beginning of the month.
+Winter-stemmed shrubs such as Salix and Cornus can still be cut back at the beginning of the month.
 Prune back hard all the previous year's growth to within 1-2cm (0.5-0.75in) of the framework.

 Remove any frost damaged shoots from evergreens damaged by earlier cold weather.